overture-stack/website/markdown/documentation/guides/deployment/oauth.md

 # Authorization Service Setup

-The Keycloak authorization service will be set up first as it will be brokering authorization tokens that will allow Overture services to communicate securely.
+Keycloak will be set up first as it will be brokering authorization tokens that will allow Overture services to communicate securely.

-## Setting up your database
+## Setting up the Keycloak database

 1. **Create a new network in docker:** All services interacting with databases will be connected to the custom network `db-network`.
 This setup ensures isolated communication between services that require database access, specifically Song, Score, and Maestro.